jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 But we are not done yet since our View still hasn't recreated two key features of React components:
 *context* and *state*.

-In the next post, we will replicate the React context using the Reader monad.
-So stay tuned!
+In the [next post]({% post_url 2017-05-10-learn-fp-with-react-part-2 %}), we will replicate the React context using the Reader monad.

-But you're dying for more functional programming content like this, I can recommend the following:
+For more resources on related functional programming topics, I recommend the following:

 - [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon)
 - [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) by Aditya Bhargava